mcmire/htmldoc-rails/README.md

     # controller
     class FooController < ApplicationController
       def bar
-        # ...
+        # render bar.html.erb
       end
     end

     # view - bar.html.erb
     <p>Some content goes here</p>

-Now let's say we want to give the user a PDF file when they go to /foo/bar, and we want the content to be generated from the view.
-There are only two things we have to do.
-First, we have to give the view an `.rpdf` extension.
-This extension is special and tells Rails to use a custom renderer class in rendering the view (which will run through HTMLDoc).
-Second, we use `render_pdf` in the controller action, instead of `render`.
-This is also special, but it allows us to pass some options, such as whether or not a download box should appear, and so on.
-So after we've done those two things we'll have this:
+Now let's say we want to give the user a regular HTML view when they go to `/foo/bar`, but a PDF file when they go to `/foo/bar.pdf`.
+We can use `respond_to` to differentiate between the two course of actions, but as for generating the PDF file itself, `htmldoc-rails` provides a special method called `render_pdf`.
+This method is responsible for piping a view through HTMLDoc and telling the action to return a PDF file.
+It also accept options such as which view you want the PDF to be generated from, whether or not a download box should appear, and so on (you can find the possible options in the [documentation](http://mcmire.github.com/htmldoc_rails)).
+Since we want to use the HTML view to generate the PDF, all we have to say is this:

   # controller
   class FooController < ApplicationController
     def bar
-      # ...
-      render_pdf :action => 'bar.rpdf'
+      respond_to do |wants|
+        wants.html
+        wants.pdf { render_pdf }
       end
     end

-  # view - bar.rpdf
-  <p>Some content goes here</p>

-If you want to know what all of the options to `render_pdf` are, then check out `lib/mcmire/render_htmldoc_pdf/controller.rb`.
+  end

 ## Prerequisites